martsimp/advanced-library-system-group-12/aml-library-system/docs/ADRs/0003-choice-of-architecture.md

 ## Decision Drivers

 * {decision driver 1, e.g., scalability, the system must handle thousands of users simultaneously without having a problem.}
-* {decision driver 2, e.g., Availability, the system must ensure access to media 24/7 both online and in-store.}
+* {decision driver 2, e.g., faster time to market, the development of the AML system must be completed within a shortened timeframe to meet user requirements.}
 * {decision driver 3, e.g., Flexibility, the design must support updates and easy integration of new features when needed.}

 ## Considered Options